qutip/qutip/qutip/nonmarkov/bofin/README.md

 ```
 # import the pure Python Bosonic HEOM Solver
-from bofinpy.heom import BosonicHEOMSolver as BosonicHEOMSolverPy
+from bofin.heom import BosonicHEOMSolver as BosonicHEOMSolverPy
 ```

 ## Documentation